LaylaD4/LaylahDePaull_T3A2-A/README.md

 - As a customer-focused entrepreneur, I want to ensure my website includes clear and accessible contact information so that customers can easily inquire about orders, bookings, and masterclasses.
 - As a mentor, I want to help aspiring face painters by offering product kits that simplify the buying process so that they don’t feel overwhelmed when choosing supplies.
 - As a content creator, I want to maintain an active and engaging social media presence so that customers stay updated on new product releases and tutorials.
 - As a professional in the industry, I want to continue attending conventions and masterclasses so that I stay ahead of industry trends and bring new innovations to my new product releases.
+- As a business owner, I want to use the website as a platform to showcase my expertise and sell my own designed face and body paint products, so that I can promote my unique product lines, enhance my brand presence in the face and body paint industry, and integrate my social media accounts to expand my reach.

 ## R5.
 Wireframes for multiple standard screen sizes, created using industry standard software

-### All wireframes for the website pages will be fully responsive across all devices, using Tailwind CSS breakpoint sizes: lg (1024px for desktop), md (768px for tablet), and sm (640px for mobile).
+#### All wireframes for the website pages will be fully responsive across all devices, using Tailwind CSS breakpoint sizes: lg (1024px for desktop), md (768px for tablet), and sm (640px for mobile).
 This responsiveness is illustrated in the wireframe screenshots below.

 1. Home Page
 ![Home Page](./docs/home-page-wireframes.png)